-In all capture modes, if you plan to capture global angles, to ensure that the IMU sensor data is stable and to minimize drift, you must calibrate the IMU sensors.
+In all capture modes, if you plan to capture global angles, to ensure that the IMU sensor data is stable and to minimize drift, you must calibrate each of the IMU sensors.

 To calibrate the sensors:

-Put the sensor on a flat surface and spin it through two full rotations.
+Put the sensor on a flat surface and spin it through two full rotations around the z axis.

 To avoid any unwanted influence on the sensor, avoid placing it in proximity to anything metallic.